wp-statistics/wp-statistics/readme.txt

 * Support for old format substitution codes in the statistics reports has been removed, the upgrade now converts them to short codes but you should verify the report content after upgrading.

 == Changelog ==
-= 8.2 =
+= 8.1.1 =
-* Added: Support for historical data.
-* Fixed: Bug in the scheduled reports code that failed to process the report content correctly.
-* Fixed: Bug in schedule reports that failed to select the current schedule in the drop down.
+* Fixed: Bug with browscap.ini update that could cause all visitors to be tagged as robots.
-* Updated: Polish translations.

 = 8.1 =
 * Added: Detected browser information to the optimization page.